 The Joy of Positivity

 Positivity is a wonderful state of mind.
 By energizing us, it often enables us to be successful.
 This in turn brings more positivity into our life in a beautiful chain reaction.
-A positive attitude colours life with joy, or at the very least weakens unhappiness.
+A positive attitude colors life with joy, or at the very least weakens unhappiness.

 Unfortunately, negativity visits many of us at times and and may stay for longer than we would like.
 Some unlucky people experience negative feelings, attitudes, or thoughts for a long time.
-Continual negativity is like a poison, contaminating everything we do and think about and sucking the joy out of life.
+Continuous negativity is like a poison, contaminating everything we do and think about and sucking the joy out of life.

 Like most people, I’ve suffered from negativity at times.
 I’ve found some methods that help pull me out of the despondent frame of mind, which can potentially spiral downwards into depression.
 In this article, I describe steps that have helped me deal with negativity and may be useful for other people.

 Please note that I am not a mental health professional and that this article is not aimed at people suffering from clinical or major depression.
-Anyone who is experiencing frequent, continual, or severe depression should seek counseling or professional medical help.
+Anyone who is experiencing frequent, continuous, or severe depression should seek counseling or professional medical help.

 Negativity in Life